BY571/OFENet/README.md

 # Environment Setup

-1. run: 'conda create -n OFENet python=3.7'
+1. run: `conda create -n OFENet python=3.7`
-2. enter the environment with 'conda activate OFENet' 3 run the installation the requirement.txt file with: 'pip install -r requirement.txt'
+2. enter the environment with `conda activate OFENet` 3 run the installation the requirement.txt file with: `pip install -r requirement.txt`

 # To run

-To run one experiment simply type: 'python sac_ofenet.py'
+To run one experiment simply type: `python sac_ofenet.py`

-All results are logged with tensorboard: 'tensorboard --logdir=runs'
+All results are logged with tensorboard to check them type: `tensorboard --logdir=runs`

 ## TODO:
 - fix hyperparameter saving bug